abesford/seizzmic-site-0c00b/src/pages/index.md

         image_alt: App preview on a phone and tablet
         content: >-
           The Covid-19 pandemic accelerated trends that had been emerging for many years.

-          The organisations to survive and thrive will be the ones that adapt internet-era.
-[Read what we mean by
+The organisations to survive and thrive will be the ones that adapt to the internet-era.
+[Read what we mean by internet-era](/blog/what-we-mean-by-internet-era/).
-          internet-era](/blog/what-we-mean-by-internet-era/).